-10. CONCENTRATION OF CREDIT RISK
+9. CONCENTRATION OF CREDIT RISK

 ARL maintains its operating cash balances in Massachusetts banks.
 The Federal Deposit Insurance Corporation (FDIC) insures balances at each bank up to certain amounts.
 At certain times during the year, cash balances exceeded the insured amounts.
 ARL has not experienced any losses in such accounts.
 Management believes ARL is not exposed to any significant credit risk on its operating cash balances.
+However, in early 2023, ARL took measures to ensure that cash balances will not exceed insured amounts in the future.

-11. LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS
+10. LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS